-We do not propose implementing our own IPFS network, at least not in the beginning and for the open resources of the platform like the papers, videos or accompanying PDF's.
-That should all be public information.
-On top of that, easy access to a completely decentralized, readily available IPFS network is required in order for the platform to take off, this being the second main reason for the usage of the Filecoin network (\cite{filecoinWhitepaper}).
-The capabilities of token generation of the Quantinar DAO (cf \ref{sec:dao}), can help support the filecoin storage on a \textit{pay as you grow} basis.
+For the moment, there is no plan to implement a proprietary IPFS network.
+This is unnecessary since the papers should be stored on public chains, so they can be openly accessed.
+On top of that, a scalable and resilient IPFS network is required for the platform to take off.
+For these reasons, we propose the usage of the Filecoin network (\citep{filecoinWhitepaper}).
+The capabilities of token generation of the Quantinar DAO can help support the filecoin storage on a \textit{pay as you grow} basis.

-Of course, private data use cases will be developed in a future phase of the platform that would require a private IPFS network with access control (as seen in \cite{steichen:2018}).
-This will be designed specifically for holding private databases, original LaTeX files or other information which might be seen as sensitive in the eyes of the researchers, companies or universities.
+Of course, private data use cases will be developed in a future phase of the platform that would require a private IPFS network with access control (as seen in \citep{steichen:2018}).
+This will be designed specifically for holding private databases, original LaTeX files, or other information which might be seen as sensitive in the eyes of the researchers, companies, or universities.
 Thus, all of the actors will have the power to decide who can access this information.
-More research and development is required for developing such a feature, which is planned to happen in the second phase of the project.
+More research and development are required for developing such a feature, which is planned to happen in the second phase of the project.